MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmApplicationGatewayBackendAddressPool.md

 ```

 ## DESCRIPTION
-The **New-AzureRmApplicationGatewayBackendAddressPool** cmdlet creates a back-end address pool for an azure_2 application gateway.
+The **New-AzureRmApplicationGatewayBackendAddressPool** cmdlet creates a back-end address pool for an Azure application gateway.
 A back-end address can be specified as an IP address, a fully-qualified domain name (FQDN) or an IP configuration ID.

 ## EXAMPLES